saasbook/hw-sinatra-saas-wordguesser/README.md

 to do `git init` since you've been using Git to manage this simple app's repo all along.

-Deploy your app to Heroku and verify that going to `http://sinatra-demo.herokuapp.com/` shows your Hello World page.
+Make sure to git add all the files for the app, and deploy your app to Heroku (`git push heroku master`) and verify that going to `http://sinatra-demo.herokuapp.com/` shows your Hello World page.

 Summary